This article first appeared in The Huffington Post

 This is the first in a two part series.

 I recently had the opportunity to preview Divorce Corp., a documentary by film director Joe Sorge.
-Divorce Corp. purports to be a “shocking exposé of the inner workings of the $50 billion a year U.S. family law industry Divorce Corp. shines a bright light on the appalling waste, shameless collusive practices seen daily in family courts.”
+Divorce Corp. purports to be a “shocking exposé of the inner workings of the $50 billion a year U.S. divorce industrial complex – Divorce Corp. shines a bright light on the appalling waste, shameless collusive practices seen daily in family courts.”

 Divorce Corp. provides a very narrow outlook of some very bad outcomes, which I don’t believe are everyday occurrences.
 And therefore, may give a viewer who isn’t familiar with the inner workings of the divorce process an unrealistic perspective of what really goes on.
 For example, the documentary implies that going to Court is the only option available to arrive at a separation agreement.
 The truth is, there are other options – called Alternative Dispute Resolutions or Consensual Dispute Resolutions.
 These include negotiation, mediation, Collaborative Family Law and arbitration.
 The problem is, we live in an adversarial, argumentative culture whereby the common perception is that the only way to resolve a dispute is through going to Court.
 The truth is, you don’t have to, and many divorce professionals are indeed encouraging their clients to stay out of court.
 The reality is, people in the throes of divorce actually have control over outcomes if they choose to stay out of court, thereby enabling them to be the decision makers of their outcomes, rather than have it made for them by a judge.